-As Christians we are called to serve others.
+As Christians, we are called to serve others.
 Students at NMR are encouraged to participate in service projects to heighten their awareness of the needs of others.
 Throughout the year, students are invited to participate in projects to support organizations such as St. Albert food bank, Holy Childhood Association and Catholic Social Services.
 The funds raised are used to help others both locally and globally.
 Our students are also encouraged to provide service and leadership within our school community as a way of life.
-Lunch monitors, cross-age buddies, safety patrol, peace patrol, recycle program, and playground pals are only a few of the ways that our students provide leadership to the school community.
+Lunch monitors, cross-age buddies, safety patrol, peace patrol and recycle program are only a few of the ways that our students provide leadership to the school community.

-Safe and Caring Schools - POSITIVE BEHAVIOR EXPECTATIONS
+Safe and Caring Schools